 About our booking process: Booking FAQ's

 Guaranteed departure April through October on Monday, Wednesday and Thursday.
-Off- season tours available please call or email us to check availability.
+In March, we guarantee Mondays and Thursdays.
+Off-season tours and private group available.
+Please call or email us to check availability.

 Groups of three or more can request any day of the week except Sundays.

-Your train leaves Paris Montparnasse station at 7:35* am and returns to Paris at around 9:05 pm**
+Your train leaves Paris Montparnasse station at 7:35 am, bound for St. Malo, and returns to Paris at around 10:05 pm*, returning from Rennes.

 If not booking your rail through LinkParis.com, please do not book your train tickets until rail times are confirmed by us.

-** Due to a wetlands restoration project around Mont St. Michel all visitors will be dropped at a shuttle collection point to get to the abbey.
-Since this can cause delays, clients will be on a later train back to Paris to assure a complete visit at Mont St. Michel.
-Clients will arrive back in Paris at 10:05pm until further notice.
+* The restoration of the wetlands around Mont St. Michel means all visitors will be dropped at a shuttle collection point to get to and from the abbey.
+Since this can cause delays, clients are always booked on the above-noted later train back to Paris to assure a complete visit at Mont St. Michel.